Fostering creativity in your living room through decor

-You might have a full time job and do more creative work in your spare time.
-You might have a family and are looking for ways to instill a strong sense of creative play in your little ones.
+You might have a full-time job and do more creative work in your spare time.
+You might have a family and are looking for ways to instil a strong sense of creative play in your little ones.

 Creativity-seekers of the world: this post is for you and your interior design.
 We’ve been chatting on ways we invite inspiration into our homes and today we’re sharing our top advice to you.

 Imagination can come into all styles of interiors and be found in all kinds of places.
 Minimalist interior design, for example, may well be your jam, but that doesn’t mean it needs to be boring or stifle your creativity.